holdenmatt/AdTemplates/Carousel/README.md

 1. A wrapper `<div>` is required with class "Carousel", and data- attributes specifying the width/height (in pixels) and target href to open on click.

-We recommend also setting `style="display: none"` as above to avoid showing content before the carousel is activated.
+2. We recommend also setting `style="display: none"` as above to avoid showing content before the carousel is activated.

-2. Carousel items should be included as `<li>` list items in an `<ul>` tag.
+3. Carousel items should be included as `<li>` list items in an `<ul>` tag.

-3. Include the `Carousel.js` script immediately after the wrapper div.
+4. Include the `Carousel.js` script immediately after the wrapper div.

-4. An optional "Overlay" span can be included to show an overlay caption, which will fade away when a user first interacts with the carousel.
+5. An optional "Overlay" `<span>` can be included to show an overlay caption, which will fade away when a user first interacts with the carousel.

 ## Build

-The build/ versions of Carousel.js should work as-is.
+The build/ versions of Carousel.js should work out of the box.

-However, a Makefile is included if you'd like to modify and build your own (on any system that supports the Unix `make` utility).
+However, a Makefile is included if you'd like to modify/build your own.
+Just run `make` from the Carousel folder on any Unix-like system (e.g. Mac OS X).